 The fill light is generally set opposite to the main (or "key") light and adjusted so that its' intensity is less than the key light.
 In this way, it fills in the shadow areas but doesn't completely eliminate them.

-We learned about raccoon eyes and several ways to fix them…we did several exercises to help sharpen our "creative eye" and learn to predict the effect of various light and shadows affecting our subject.
+We learned about raccoon eyes and several ways to fix them.
+We did several exercises to help sharpen our "creative eye" and learn to predict the effect of various light and shadows affecting our subject.

 We learned how to take a lot of weight off our subjects by controlling the depth of shadows and the color of their clothing.

-We've learned about the causes of the glare in our subject's eyeglasses and several easy ways to remove it.
+We've learned about the causes of the glare in our subject's spectacles or sunglasses and several easy ways to remove it.
 We've learned why studio photographers use umbrellas and soft boxes to soften and diffuse the light in order to control the shadows.

-Moving on - Let's get more into hard light and how to shape and control it…
+Moving on - Let's get more into hard light and how to shape and control it.

 Master your Dark Photography with these articles...